-The Company has exposure to interest rate risk in relation to the amount due from holding company.
-The Company pays/receives interest to/from the holding company on intra-group net payables/receivables.
+The Company has exposure to interest rate risk in relation to the amount due from Parent Bank.
+The Company pays/receives interest to/from the Parent Bank on intra-group net payables/receivables.
 All interest bearing financial assets and liabilities are at fixed interest rates.